-- A person may apply to the CEO for the approval of a needle and (1) syringe programme. - (2) An application referred to in subregulation (1) shall - be in the form of Form 14 in Appendix A; and - (b) nominate a person to be the coordinator of the programme. - (3) The CEO may by notice in writing require an applicant to provide further information with respect to the application. - An approval of a needle and syringe programme shall (4) - be given by instrument in writing signed by the CEO; and - (b) clearly identify the programme that is being approved by reference to the activity or activities, and the persons or
+- A person may apply to the CEO for the approval of a needle and (1) syringe programme. - An application referred to in subregulation (1) shall (2) - be in the form of Form 14 in Appendix A; and (a) - nominate a person to be the coordinator of the (b) programme. - The CEO may by notice in writing require an applicant to (3) provide further information with respect to the application. - An approval of a needle and syringe programme shall (4) - be given by instrument in writing signed by the CEO; and